Northern Food Innovation Challenge

 Eligibility

-The Challenge is for:
+The Challenge was for:

 - not-for-profit associations;